openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 CUMULATIVE_THROUGHPUT has similar behavior as [the Multi-Device execution mode (MULTI)](./multi_device.md).
 The only difference is that CUMULATIVE_THROUGHPUT uses the devices specified by AUTO, which means that it's not mandatory to add devices manually, while with MULTI, you need to specify the devices before inference.

 With the CUMULATIVE_THROUGHPUT option:
-- If `AUTO` without any device names is specified, and the system has more than one GPU devices, AUTO will remove CPU from the device candidate list to keep GPU running at full capacity.
+- If `AUTO` without any device names is specified, and the system has more than two GPU devices, AUTO will remove CPU from the device candidate list to keep GPU running at full capacity.
 - If device priority is specified, AUTO will run inference requests on devices based on the priority.
 In the following example, AUTO will always try to use GPU first, and then use CPU if GPU is busy:
    ```sh
    ov::CompiledModel compiled_model = core.compile_model(model, "AUTO:GPU,CPU", ov::hint::performance_mode(ov::hint::PerformanceMode::CUMULATIVE_THROUGHPUT));